This short introduction provides an overview of DS security features.

 Global access control policies provide coarse-grained access control for proxy servers, where the lack of local access to directory data makes ACIs a poor fit.

-For details about ACIs and global access control policies with proxy servers, see Access control.
+For details about ACIs and global access control policies with proxy servers, refer to Access control.

 You must monitor deployed services for evidence of threats and other problems.
 Interfaces for monitoring include the following: